DigitalSlideArchive/HistomicsTK/docs/examples/procedure_for_typical_annotation_project.rst

 Procedure for managing a typical annotation project
 ======================================================

-onducting an annotation project requires careful planning and familiarity with how to manage users, data, and annotations in DSA.
+Conducting an annotation project requires careful planning and familiarity with how to manage users, data, and annotations in DSA.
 Here we describe considerations in planning for a successful annotation project and provide an overview of steps to start a project.